Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 # How to use these examples

-The examples are meant to be a “quick start” to integrating automated accessibility testing can be achieved by reproducing the examples, as described in this documentation, and then extrapolating those concepts to the individual technology stacks used at the home organizations.
-However, it is acknowledged that not every organization can accommodate the immediate installation of all of the technology in the examples – especially the three advanced examples in the Dev-Automation repository.
-There for these examples can be used in 2 different ways – depending on your local organization’s capabilities:
+Benefits from the examples, which are meant to be a “quick start” to integrating automated accessibility testing, can be had by reproducing the examples locally as described in this documentation, and then extrapolating those concepts to the individual technology stacks used at your home organizations.

+It is acknowledged that not every organization can accommodate the immediate installation of all of the technology in the examples.
+Therefore, these examples can be used in 2 different ways – depending on your local organization’s capabilities:

 1. <u>Test environment</u>: You can set up a test environment at your location, with the proper permissions to install all dependencies used in the examples, fork (or otherwise copy) the example to that environment and immediately “experience” the automated accessibility test integration at work in a fully-functioning manner.